mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 individual work.
 I think it's also like float, especially like in our industry.
-So we did like, and you also should not really force people, you know, to go into the, these like areas, for instance, like people management, very, maybe it's not really your strength, you know, a lot of people don't don't have that strangle doesn't have the passion, um, for this, I mean, honestly for me, myself, like I would also say like, you know, I like to work a lot more with systems than like,
+So we did like, and you also should not really force people, you know, to go into the, these like areas, for instance, like people management, where, maybe it's not really your strength, you know, a lot of people don't don't have that strangle doesn't have the passion, um, for this, I mean, honestly for me, myself, like I would also say like, you know, I like to work a lot more with systems than like,